-- 11. Covenants by the United States.
-In consideration of the payment that will be made by the Settling Defendant under the terms of this Consent Decree, and except as specifically provided by Section X (Reservations of Rights by Plaintiffs and the Tribes), the United States covenants not to sue or take administrative action against the Settling Defendant pursuant to Sections 106 or 107 of CERCLA, 42 U.S.C. §§ 9606 or 9607, or Section 311(f) of the Clean Water Act, 33 U.S.C. § 1321(f), relating to the Site.
+- made by the Settling Defendants under the terms of this Consent Decree, and except as specifically provided by Section X (Reservations of Rights by Plaintiffs and the Tribes), the United States covenants not to sue or take administrative action against the Settling Defendants pursuant to Sections 106 or 107 of CERCLA, 42 U.S.C. §§ 9606 or 9607, or Section 311(f) of the Clean Water Act, 33 U.S.C. § 1321(f), relating to the Site.
 With respect to present and future liability, this covenant not to sue shall take effect upon the Effective Date of this Consent Decree as set forth in Section XVI (Effective Date).
-This covenant not to sue is conditioned upon:

-a) the satisfactory performance by the Settling Defendant of all obligations under this Consent Decree; and b) the veracity of the information provided to Plaintiffs by the Settling Defendant relating to the Settling Defendant's involvement with the Site. - 12.
-Covenants by the State.
-In consideration of the payment that will be made by the Settling Defendant under the terms of this Consent Decree, and except as specifically provided by Section X (Reservations of Rights by Plaintiffs and the Tribes), the State covenants not to sue or to take administrative action against the Settling Defendant pursuant to Section 107 of CERCLA, 42 U.S.C. § 9607, or Wisconsin statutory or common law, relating to the Site.
+With respect to each Settling Defendant, individually, this covenant not to sue is conditioned upon: a) the satisfactory performance by the Settling Defendant of all obligations under this Consent Decree; and b) the veracity of the information provided to Plaintiffs by the Settling Defendant relating to the Settling Defendant's involvement with the Site. - Covenants by the State.
+In consideration of the payment that will be made by the Settling Defendants under the terms of this Consent Decree, and except as specifically provided by Section X (Reservations of Rights by Plaintiffs and the Tribes), the State covenants not to sue or to take administrative action against the Settling Defendants pursuant to Section 107 of CERCLA, 42 U.S.C. § 9607, or Wisconsin statutory or common law, relating to the Site.
 With respect to present and future liability, this covenant not to sue shall take effect upon the Effective Date of this Consent Decree as set forth in Section XVI (Effective Date).
-This covenant not to sue is conditioned upon: a) the satisfactory performance by the Settling Defendant of all obligations under this Consent Decree; and b) the veracity of the information provided to

-Plaintiffs by the Settling Defendant relating to the Settling Defendant's involvement with the Site.
+With respect to each Settling Defendant, individually, this covenant not to sue is conditioned upon: a) the satisfactory performance by the Settling Defendant of all obligations under this Consent Decree; and b) the veracity of the information provided to Plaintiffs by the Settling Defendant relating to the Settling Defendant's involvement with the Site.

-- Covenants by the Tribes.
-In consideration of the payment that will be made by the Settling Defendant under the terms of this Consent Decree, and except as specifically provided by Section X (Reservations of Rights by Plaintiffs and the Tribes), the Tribes covenant not to sue the Settling Defendant for Natural Resource Damages pursuant to Section 107 of CERCLA, 42 U.S.C. § 9607, Wisconsin statutory or common law, or tribal law, relating to the Site.
+- Settling Defendants under the terms of this Consent Decree, and except as specifically provided by Section X (Reservations of Rights by Plaintiffs and the Tribes), the Tribes covenant not to sue the Settling Defendants for Natural Resource Damages pursuant to Section 107 of CERCLA, 42 U.S.C. § 9607, Wisconsin statutory or common law, or tribal law, relating to the Site.
 With respect to present and future liability, this covenant not to sue shall take effect upon the Effective Date of this Consent Decree as set forth in Section XVI (Effective Date).
-This covenant not to sue is conditioned upon: a) the satisfactory performance by the Settling Defendant of all obligations under this Consent Decree; and b) the veracity of the information provided to Plaintiffs by the Settling Defendant relating to the Settling Defendant's involvement with the Site. - 14.
-The covenants not to sue in Paragraph 11 (Covenants by the United States), Paragraph 12 (Covenants by the State), and Paragraph 13 (Covenants by the Tribes) extend only to the Settling Defendant and do not extend to any other person.
+With respect to each Settling Defendant, individually, this covenant not to sue is conditioned upon: a) the satisfactory performance by the Settling Defendant of all obligations under this Consent Decree; and b) the veracity of the information provided to Plaintiffs by the Settling Defendant relating to the Settling Defendant's involvement with the Site. - 14.
+Other Covered Persons.
+The covenants not to sue in Paragraph 11 (Covenants by the United States), Paragraph 12 (Covenants by the State), and Paragraph 13 (Covenants by the Tribes) extend only to the Settling Defendants and do not extend to any other person; provided, however, that those covenants not to sue (and the reservations thereto) shall also apply to the